justin-p/ansible-terraform-template/README.md

         - "'print_inventory' not in ansible_run_tags"
 ```

 **NOTE:** the `when`-statement is added to ensure the template tags work 'as expected'.
 If you do not add the `when`-statement the `Configure our webhosts` task will run when you supply these tags.
-A different solution is to replace the `always`-tag on the `Configure our webhosts` task and supply that tag on each run on `ansible-playbook`.
+A different solution is to replace the `always`-tag on the `Configure our webhosts` task and supply that tag on each run, for example `ansible-playbook --tags=your_custom_tag`.

 ##### Example 2